Other People’s Shoes, Glenese Keavney

 In 2008, I attended a Fibre Forum at Orange taking a class offered by the textile artist Pat Hickman (USA).
 Pat planted the seed that basketry was more than a craft; it was a way to make sense of life and express meaning.
 This approach has stayed with me and my ‘baskets’ are expressive rather than functional.

-I use traditional basketry techniques of coiling, stitching, and twining.
-More recently embellishment has been introduced to add my story to the substrata of the fibre.
-My major materials are natural fibres – Bangalow palm (leaf, inflorescence, and flower sheaths), pine needles, red hot poker, cordyline, lavender stalks, flax, and lomandra.
-However, the materials have also been expanding – including pig gut, aluminium flashing, telephone wires, and memorabilia materials that can be woven such as scarves and dressmaking patterns.
+I use traditional basketry techniques of weaving, coiling, stitching, and twining.
+Embellishment was introduced to add my story to the substrata of the fibre.
+My major materials are natural fibres; particularly Bangalow palm.
+However, the materials have also been expanding – including pig gut, aluminium flashing, painted cotton paper, telephone wires, and memorabilia materials that can be woven such as scarves and dressmaking patterns.
+A drill and rivet gun are exciting new tools to play with.

-Recent themes that I have been exploring relate to acceptance, gratitude and finding a way to an inner clarity (often through a journey of darkness) in the face of life’s challenges.
+Recent themes that I have been exploring relate to acceptance, gratitude and finding a way to an inner clarity (at times through a journey of darkness) in the face of life’s challenges.
+A current theme is the difficulty of genuine human exchange.